 The Cost of ED Medication

 The first factor is the dosage you use.
 Most ED medications come in a range of doses, meaning that an effective dose for one person might not be equal to an effective dose for another person.
+Your primary care physician can help determine what dose you should use.

 The second factor is the specific medication you choose.
 Sildenafil, tadalafil and vardenafil are all different medications available at different prices.